Metrol: History

 The Metrol train control complex was built as part of the City Loop project of the 1970s.
-The original site was on Batman Avenue, beside the Jolimont rail yard, and adjacent to Electrol, the control centre for the railway electrical substations and traction power supply.
+The original site was on Batman Avenue, beside the Jolimont Yard, and adjacent to Electrol, the control centre for the railway electrical substations and traction power supply.
 During construction, it was revealed that the Metrol building would block the view from Russell Street to the Botanic Gardens and Government House, and that no planning permit had been applied for.
-Mr. A.G.
-(Bill) Gibbs, chairman of VicRail, stated that under Section 79 of the Railways Act 1958, VicRail had the right to build anything on its own land that it deemed necessary.
+Bill Gibbs, chairman of VicRail, stated that under Section 79 of the Railways Act 1958, VicRail had the right to build anything on its own land that it deemed necessary.
 The City of Melbourne and the Board of Works asserted that a permit was necessary, because the building was within 60 metres of the Yarra River.
 State Premier Rupert Hamer responded to the public outcry by ordering the half-constructed building to be demolished.
 He also told all government departments that they must apply for planning permits, whether they were legally obliged to or not.

 The building was redesigned with a lower profile, which meant that completion was delayed until early 1980.
 That, in turn, delayed of the opening of the City Loop past August 1980.
 Control of suburban trains by Metrol commenced on 13 September 1980.

 As part of the removal of Jolimont Yard, the Metrol building was demolished in 1999, and Metrol operations were moved to Transport House (589 Collins Street, Melbourne).
 The functions of Electrol were relocated to a permanent location elsewhere.
 The Transport House location was only intended to be temporary, pending the replacement of the elderly technology with a new system; however, as of July 2017 Metrol was still at the same location (now named 595 Collins Street).